SHADOWRULIN/SmartRegexValidator/Readme.txt

 5. Enter a test string into the input field and click "Start Automata".
 6. Use the playback controls (Next Step, Pause, Back Step) to visually trace the state transitions on the screen and view the live log execution matrix.
-7. Click "Export Report" to save the simulation trace log to the /output folder.
+7. Click "Export Report" to save the simulation trace log.
+You can select the provided "output" folder to save your logs for easy reviewing.

 =============================================================================